BYU-NLP-Lab/topicalguide/README.md

 ### 2. Install Dependencies

-Superuser permissions are necessary to install the Topical Guide as shown in the current instructions.

 In order to circumvent the need for superuser permissions, you can create a virtual environment using `virtualenv`, `virtualenvwrapper`, `pyenv`, or another tool.

 To use `virtualenv`, type the following inside the project's root directory: